Quickstart: Data API builder and Azure SQL database

-This is a Blazor web application that illustrates using Data API builder with Azure SQL.
-This sample application uses a Blazor WebAssembly front-end to access an Azure SQL database using the Data API builder, and business logic using Azure Functions.
-This quickstart makes use of the Database connections feature of Azure Static Web Apps.
+This is an ASP.NET Blazor web application that illustrates using Data API builder with Azure SQL database.
+This sample application uses a Blazor front-end to access an Azure SQL database account using the Data API builder container image.

 This template illustrates these practices: